idmarjr/basic-git-commands/README.md

 ###Commit changes in stage area
 `git commit -m "A nice message about your commit"`

+###Modify local commit
+`git commit --amend` (Modify just the message from last local commit)

+Add a new file to stage area and include it to last local commit:
+1. `git add path/to-file.html`
+2. `git commit --amend "A nice new message about your commit"`

 ###Pull things to remote repo
 `git pull`